-Milt Kibbee's older brother was stage and screen actor Guy Kibbee (1882-1956).
+Milt Kibbee's older brother was stage and screen actor Guy Kibbee (1882 - 1956).
 While Guy was born in El Paso, Texas, Milt's World War I and World War II draft registrations have his birth information as January 27, 1896 in Roswell, New Mexico.
 Their father, James Kibbee, was a newspaper publisher and editor.

-During a 20+ year career from about 1933 - 1953, Milt worked in nearly 400 A and B grade films during 1933 - 1953.
+Milt worked in nearly 400 A and B grade films during 1933 - 1953.
 In most, he had minor/bit roles and was uncredited.
-Included in that number are about 30 B westerns and other features for Republic Pictures during the years 1938 - 1951.
+At Republic Pictures, he did about 30 B westerns and other features during the years 1938 - 1951.
 Les Adams has Milton Kibbee identified in 50+ westerns and 4 serials.

-Guy and Milt worked together in eighteen movies, including 42ND STREET (Warners, 1933), BABBITT (Warners, 1934) and MR. SMITH GOES TO WASHINGTON (Columbia, 1939).
-In these, Guy Kibbee had the meaty (and credited) roles while Milt did a bit part and picked up a day's pay.
+The Kibbee brothers worked together in eighteen movies, including 42ND STREET (Warners, 1933), BABBITT (Warners, 1934) and MR. SMITH GOES TO WASHINGTON (Columbia, 1939).
+In those, Guy had meaty (and credited) roles while Milt did a bit part and picked up a day's pay.
 Occasionally, Milt got a few lines of dialog and an example is his portrayal of Judy Garland's father in STRIKE UP THE BAND (MGM, 1940).